Community Areas of Sustainable Care And Dementia Excellence in Europe

 Ageing is one of the major societal challenges and currently there is a gap between the needs of the elderly and the way care services are organised and produced.
 CASCADE is providing a new approach to care of the elderly and people living with dementia (PLWD) with their needs and social interaction at the heart of the model.
 It will integrate them more closely with their local communities and provide an emphasis on PLWD staying in their own homes for as long as possible in a safe and supported way.

-To date the project has built two new facilities in the UK, both officially opening in the autumn of 2019: the Harmonia Village in Dover and Harmony House in Medway.
-Harmony House received its first guests in December 2019.
-The CASCADE model of care is being implemented in all four sites now across the partnership: two in the UK and two in Belgium.
-2019 has seen the tourism element of the model (the accommodation for short stay holidays for PLWD) being officially opened in Kortijk and the first visitors experiencing the offer.
+To date the project has built two new facilities in the UK, both officially opened in the autumn of 2019: the Harmonia Village in Dover and Harmony House in Medway.
+The CASCADE model of care is being implemented in all four sites across the partnership: two in the UK and two in Belgium.
+There is a tourism element of the model (the accommodation for short stay holidays for PLWD) and Kortijk was the first site to launch this offer.
 A significant amount of work is being done with the local communities in each of the sites and site visits/tours are taking place to engage existing and new stakeholders.